ssisjoost/SynapseBuildValidations/Branch validation for Pull Requests/README.md

 ## TODO
 Suggestions for further improvements are below.
 Please suggest your own.
 - [ ] Naming convention check for Feature branches
+- [ ] Implement support for release strategies that use a branch for each release, for example: release/v1.0, release/v1.1...)

 ## Versions
 - 0.01 - Intial version